Carla Connor: Storylines

-2017–present

 Over a year later, Carla meets Aidan in a pub after he calls for her help in saving Underworld.
 However, she refuses and leaves, stating that she has a new life now.
 She returns on Christmas Day, with a great response from her family and Michelle.
 Carla refuses to drink during the day which is picked up upon numerous times.
 While visiting she says that she will become a partner in Underworld with Aidan.
 She later bumps into Tracy who calls her a goblin to which Carla replies, "just think of me as a Ghost of Christmas Past".
 It is declared that she must be up to something when she is seen pouring a drink down the sink in the bathroom as everyone in the pub is singing.
 Carla invites Roy to join her and the family for New Year's Eve in the Rover's Return.
 Roy wants Carla to tell her family about her kidney failure—she has only shared with him her need for a kidney transplant.
 Roy has agreed to keep quiet about her condition but says she needs support and must tell them.
 Carla struggles with her illness and as everyone welcomes in the New Year, she breaks down; Roy witnesses this and asks her to move in with him.
 She agrees and goes back inside while Roy searches online "how to donate a kidney", unbeknownst to Carla.
 Carla also grows close to Daniel Osbourne (Rob Mallard), Peter and Tracy's half-brother, upon her return.
 She clashes with Peter's new partner, Toyah Battersby (Georgia Taylor), who sees her as a threat.
 Carla, however, refuses to tell her family about her illness, despite numerous advice from Roy.
 She later collapses in the street and is found by Brian Packham (Peter Gunn) and is rushed to the hospital.
 At the hospital, Roy tells her that he was tested for a kidney match but was not successful, which touched Carla.
 She decides to listen to him and upon hearing that her situation is getting more critical, she tells Kate and Aidan who both tell her that they will get tested.